Ecofred/getting_cleaning/README.md

 + agg_file: a file name to save the output

 # Output

++ a dataset measurement aggregated over subjects and activities
-a .txt file described in the Cookbook.md
++ a .txt file described in the Cookbook.md in your working directory